Mortgage Q&A: “Are closing costs included in a mortgage?”

-- Lender fees such as mortgage points and origination charges
+- Lender fees such as admin/underwriting/processing and origination charges

-- Prepaid items (taxes, insurance, HOA dues, etc.)
+- Prepaid items (property taxes, homeowners insurance, HOA dues, etc.)

-This is why it doesn’t make sense to serially refinance your mortgage, just like it doesn’t make sense to buy and sell a home over and over and pay commissions.
+This is why it doesn’t make sense to serially refinance your mortgage, just like it doesn’t make sense to buy and sell a home over and over and pay costly real estate agent commissions.